 Conscious of her place in History, Razia also took on the title of ‘Sultan’.

 But fighting patriarchy was just one part of it.
 Razia also had to fight the tweezer grip of the Turkish nobility.
-She did this in right ernest by ensuring others got to high positions
+She did this in right earnest by ensuring others got to high positions.